From the article: scald

 I Do Too

 - Not a bread eater but love yogurt.
 I use a cheap Sous Vide setup and bring it up to 180 for 45 minutes, cool it down and then hold it for 8+ hours at 111F.
-Have had a batch fail yet (knock on wood) and it sets up well without pectin or powdered milk.
+Haven't had a batch fail yet (knock on wood) and it sets up well without pectin or powdered milk.

 - —Guest GaryODS